Kaspersky is partnering with the National Network to End Domestic Violence to highlight the dangers of domestic surveillance technology

 During a workshop, entitled ‘Countering tech abuse together’, Zakorzhevsky was joined by a representative of the US-based National Network to End Domestic Violence (NNEDV).

-As well as improving detection of improving detection of stalkerware apps, the industry needs to work out the best way of notifying users of this threat, the researcher said.
+As well as improving detection of stalkerware apps, the industry needs to work out the best way of notifying users of this threat, the researcher said.

 To that end, Kaspersky is partnering with the NNEDV to raise awareness about the issue and “assist survivors through technical expertise and capacity building”.